merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![Infant gut merged](images/infant-gut-collections-final-w-merens.png)](images/infant-gut-collections-final-w-merens.png){:.center-img .width-50}

 Much better!

-Now we can discuss about the efficacy of different approaches, and investigate the taxonomy of contigs where methods disagree:
+All was for this moment: Now we can discuss about the efficacy of different approaches, and how while everyone is doing a pretty decent job with well-covered genomes, most approaches fall apart resolving low-abundance genomes.

+As a reminder, you can in fact investigate the taxonomy of contigs by BLASTing them against NCBI's collection using the right-click menu to have a second opinion about what do public databases think they are:

 [![Infant gut merged](images/infant-gut-split.png)](images/infant-gut-split.png){:.center-img .width-50}

 ## Profiling single-nucleotide variants